agupta15k/Donatify/README.md

     ├── README.md                           # Readme file for repository
     ├── requirements.txt                    # Details of dependency packages
     └── setup.py                            # Setup file for the module
-## Troubleshooting
-Troubleshoot Backend
-1. We have added the print statements in all of the backend functions to know execution of the codes.
-2. In case of error the print statements will let us know about the issue of code break.
-3. The api responses the status code, valid message and response header which they can share back for troubleshooting.

 ## Roadmap